Let me tell you, this is the best way how to jump into the New Year properly (in case you don’t feel too sick).

 Bake it 10 minutes on 200 degrees and for about 40 minutes on 180 degrees.

-If the brioche is getting too dark, cover with an aluminium foil.
+If the brioche is getting too dark, cover with an aluminum foil.

 Once the brioche is baked through, take it out and brush with the melted butter.
 Rub it all over.
 Let it cool down completely.